Real-time data for improved decision making

 - during the day to day normal operation

 Sudden changes in the annulus composition may suggest a breach in the outer sheath, in the inner liner or in the end fitting seal.
 Via composition data and monitoring of flow rates and volume directly, it is possible to detect the various types of breaches.

-Polymer coupon monitoring
+Polymer coupon condition monitoring of offshore risers

 Flexible risers consist of several layers of polymer, one of which works as a sealing between the bore fluids and the surrounding layers.
 Keeping this layer intact and under control is crucial with regards to operational safety.
 The PCM system allows for continuous monitoring of the integrity of this layer, maintaining your security and control.

 Unlike metal parts, the deterioration of plastic parts is difficult to assess.
 Typically, one would periodically replace the pipelines prior to the end of its expected service life.
 This often leads to unnecessary replacements, which is ineffective when considering the huge costs involved for such a replacement, in addition to profit-loss during unexpected shut-downs due to a pipeline integrity breach.
 The PCM system is intended to determine the remaining service life, as well as evaluating the performance characteristics of the sheath of a flexible riser, providing the operator with a powerful decision tool.